"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Hmm."

 Su Min rubbed her nose, a little chastised but not truly concerned.
-She had no time to personally manage temples anyway.
+She had no time to personally manage temples.
 If the monks wanted to help while skimming some of the faith energy benefits for their own sect, it was fine by her.
 It was a fair price for their administrative labor.

 "With the proclamation issued, the world rallies.
 The suffering of the people under that tyrant will finally end."